intershop/intershop-pwa/docs/guides/migrations.md

 It requires ICM 12.3.0 and is only visible if the ICM order approval service is running.
 If the customer has not yet set the budget type, the default value **gross** is used.
 In a migration project that uses an ICM before 12.3.0, in the `organization-settings-page.component.html` the `Preferences` section and the used dialog should be removed, and in the `budget-info.component.html` the suffix part `+ (suffix ?? '' | translate)` should be deleted.

+We improved the Punchout REST call handling to consistently use the correct `Accept` header version for OCI Punchout (`application/vnd.intershop.punchout.v2+json`) and cXML Punchout (`application/vnd.intershop.punchout.cxml.v3+json`), see [#1746](https://github.com/intershop/intershop-pwa/pull/1746).
+The new cXML Punchout version `v3` was introduced with ICM 12.2.0 for the cXML self-service configuration that was introduced with PWA 5.2.0.
+For projects that use an ICM version before 12.2.0 (or ICM 7.10.x), you need to adapt the cXML Punchout `Accept` header (`punchoutHeaderCXML`) to `application/vnd.intershop.punchout.v2+json` to be compatible with the available cXML Punchout version `v2`.

 The configuration parameter `METRICS_DETAIL_LEVEL` for the SSR container has been introduced.
 By default it is set to the value `DEFAULT` which changes the SSR metrics (overall less metrics) compared to version 5.2.